amkatrutsa/SimRankLowrank/README.md

-<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 # SimRankLowrank

 ## About

 This repository presents the approach to compute SimRank lowrank approximation.
-SimRank is a measure of similarity between graph vertices originally introduced in [[Jeh and Widom, 2002]] (http://www-cs-students.stanford.edu/~glenj/simrank.pdf).
-Let $S$ be a SimRank matrix such that $S_{ij}$ is a similarity between the $i$-th and the $j$-th vertices.
-But for large graphs storing SimRank matrix
+SimRank is a similarity measure between graph vertices originally introduced in [[Jeh and Widom, 2002]] (http://www-cs-students.stanford.edu/~glenj/simrank.pdf).
+But for large graphs storing SimRank for all pairs of vertices is intractable.
+Therefore we propose a method to store not exhaustive Simrank matrix, but only two lowrank matrices.
+Moreover, we provide an equation how to recover SimRank approximation from the adjacency matrix and two lowrank matrices.

 ## Running

-To test SimRank Lowrank approximation approach, run the following commands in directory you choose:
+To test SimRankLowrank approximation approach, run the following commands in the directory you choose:
 ```
 git clone https://github.com/amkatrutsa/SimRankLowrank.git
 cd ./mcode